Author: Admin

 • Retain: Keep systems that still serve their purpose well.

 In reality, most businesses don’t choose just one.
-They mix approaches based on risk, value, and long-term goals.
+They mix approaches based on risk, value, and long-term goals, often with the guidance of experienced Legacy software moderization services providers to ensure a smooth and strategic transition.

 And that’s where strategy matters more than technology.